Dr. Ellison’s Lab

 Exploring the Cognitive Burden of Race-Based Code Switching

-Study goals: to empirically test the potential cognitive burden of race-based code-switching in a controlled context
+Study goals: to collect self-report cross-sectional data cognitive of the perceived burden of race-based code-switching (phase 1), then to empirically test the potential cognitive burden of race-based code-switching in a controlled context using a neuroimaging-based paradigm.

 Assessment of Best Practices in Cognitive Rehabilitation Post-COVID